gwu-libraries/DigOp/README.md

         FLUSH PRIVILEGES;

+6. Configure database and other settings in a local_settings file

+        cd DigOp
+        cp local_settings.py.template local_settings.py
+        vim local_settings.py

-6. Install Django's mssql server driver and fill in the values for Database in settings.py as follows:
+7. Fill in the values for Database in local_settings.py as follows:

         DATABASES = {
                 'default': {